ngshiheng/six-percent/README.md

 -   This software comes with no warranties of any kind whatsoever, and may not be useful for anything.
 Use it at your own risk!
 -   This software was designed to be used only for research purposes.
--   Uses are not recommended, and have never been evaluated.
+-   Uses are not recommended and have never been evaluated.
 -   If these terms are not acceptable, you aren't allowed to use the code.

 ---